Mateo-LORENTE/Badminton_Shot_Detection/README.md

 - **Bloc trajectoire**
   ![Trajectory pipeline](docs/img/pipeline_traj.png)

+## Pipeline result

+Here is an exemple of the output with a video taken on youtube :

 ## 📎 Notes

 - The system is sensitive to the camera angle: it automatically detects scenes with a standard angle.